5 min read

 Jon calls it “a recipe for your vision,” where positive habits, attitudes, and action steps are its ingredients.
 No matter how small your action steps are, they will help you move towards your goals.

 According to Darren Hardy, the accomplishment of any goal is the progressive accumulation of small steps taken consistently over time.
-So your consistent small, smart choices will reap huge rewards.
-On top of that, it will preserve you from being overwhelmed.
+So your consistent, small, smart choices will reap huge rewards.
+On top of that, it will keep you from being overwhelmed.

 If you ask yourself, “What should I do with my life at 40?” begin with honestly looking at where you’re now in relationship to your vision, and from there, ask yourself: